orbeon/orbeon-forms-doc/configuration/properties/form-runner.md

 The format of the instance data follows the Orbeon Forms 4.0.0 format by default.
 You can change this behavior to POST data in the latest internal format by specifying the `data-format-version=edge` request parameter.
 This is useful if you obtained the data from, for example, a send action using [`format-version = "edge"`][14].

-Use the authorization mechanism for services (see [[Authorization of pages and services|Controller-~-Authorization-of-Pages-and-Services]]), to enable submitting initial instances to the new page:
+Use the authorization mechanism for services (see [Authorization of pages and services](FIXME Controller-~-Authorization-of-Pages-and-Services)), to enable submitting initial instances to the new page:

 * Your external application must provide credentials (e.g. BASIC authorization, a secret token, etc.) when POSTing to Form Runner.
 * Your authorizer service must validate those credentials.